singha53-zz/scraper/README.md

 # Scraper

-Burger is a a web app that lets users view and leave comments on the latest news from the New York Times.
+Scraper is a a web app that lets users view and leave comments on the latest news from the New York Times.

 ## Getting started
 - assuming node and npm are installed.